Dr. Nathalie Grandvaux

 Recruited at Université de Montréal in 2005 at the Department of Biochemistry and Molecular Medicine and a Principal Investigator at the CRCHUM, where her lab facilities are, she is currently a full professor.
 She was awarded a Canada Research Chair Tier II in signaling in virus infection and oncogenesis (2005-2015).
 From 2015-2018 she hold a Research chair from Université de Montréal on virus signaling and oncogenesis.
 She pursues her research on the host mechanisms involved in the antiviral defense with a specific interest on the regulation of the Interferon-mediated antiviral defense by redox metabolism.
 Her group contributed seminal publication identifying the role of NADPH oxidase in the interferon-mediated antiviral defense.

 In 2019, she received the Paul Man Lectureship award from the Alberta Respiratory Center, University of Alberta.
+She also received the Mentoring Excellence Award from the Society For Redox Biology and Medicine

 She is the co-founder of the Canadian Society for Virology (CSV), a Canadian registered Not-for profit Organization aimed at fostering the interaction between Canadian virologists to strengthen virus-related research capacity in Canada.
 She is the elected president of the CSV for 2019-2020.